-A serverless project is going to be set up the same as a regular cargo binary crate, so we can use cargo new
+A serverless project is going to be set up the same as a regular cargo binary crate, so we can use cargo new or cargo init as usual

 cargo new serverless-intro-netlify

-two dependencies are required for the project: tokio
+two dependencies are required for the project: tokio and lambda_http.

-is an async runtime that will wrap our entire function, allowing us to use async functions.
+tokio is an async runtime that will wrap our entire function, allowing us to use async functions.

-is one of a series of lambda crates hosted in the aws-labs github organization.
+lambda_http is one of a series of lambda crates hosted in the aws-labs github organization.
 These crates include the runtime we need for Rust to work as well as a selection of useful types and functions that make it easier to build lambda functions and extensions.

 This may seem odd, because we’re working with Netlify Functions, not AWS Lambda, but Netlify Functions is a higher level service that runs on top of AWS Lambda, so the same tools work.